Rational partition models under iterative proportional scaling: Preliminaries

 with the normalizing factor

 \end{definition}

-A hierarchical model with the simplicial complex $\Gamma$ can be associated with a graph $G(\Gamma)$.
+A description of the partition matrices that define a hierarchical model can be found in Section \ref{Sec:HierarchicalModels}.
+A hierarchical model with the simplicial complex $\Gamma$ can be associated with its skeleton graph $G(\Gamma)$.
 The vertex set of this graph is the ground set $[\ell]$ and two vertices are connected by an edge if they lie together in a face in $\Gamma$.